zxc2012/PAT_Code/docs/cs/webDevelop/web_2.md

 |var|Only declarations are hoisted|function scope|
 |let const|block hoisted,but not initialized with 'undefined'|block scope|

-TDZ: from the start of the block until the initialization has completed.
+TDZ(temporal dead zones): from the start of the block until the initialization has completed.

 **block:{}**
 ```js